California brain surgeon accused of child sex abuse found dead in jail cell: reports

 MAN TRIED WALKING 351 MILES TO HAVE SEX WITH DEPUTY HE THOUGHT WAS 14-YEAR-OLD GIRL, PROSECUTORS SAY

-Kohut, who worked at Dominican Hospital in Santa Cruz, was arrested in May 2017 on multiple charges of child sex abuse.
+Kohut, who worked at Dominican Hospital in Santa Cruz, Calif., was arrested in May 2017 on multiple charges of child sex abuse.

 Two women, former nurse Rashel Brandon and Emily Stephens, were also charged in the case, the Sentinel reported.
 Children of both women, who were reportedly described as Kohut’s girlfriends, were among the alleged victims.